-3.0 Main Report 3.1 Belfast City Council appointed AECOM to help prepare a new Open Space Strategy (OSS) for the Council Area and this work is underway.
-The new Belfast Local Development Plan (LDP) also requires an updated OSS as part of its evidence base.
-The concept of a Green and Blue Infrastructure Plan (GBIP) was included in the Council's LDP Preferred Options Paper (POP) and there was wide support for such an approach.
-3.2 The GBIP acknowledges the benefits and multi-functionality of green and blue infrastructure assets across the City.
-Green assets include parks, playing fields, amenity open space, trees, gardens and countryside.
-Blue assets include rivers, water bodies and Sustainable Drainage Systems (SuDS).
-The overall network of these assets brings a wide range of benefits, including for health & wellbeing, biodiversity and environmental resilience.
-In this respect, the GBIP will also help to secure many of the objectives in the Belfast Agenda.
-3.3 The draft GBIP (Appendix 1) is a high level plan that sets a strategic vision, framework an key principles for the delivery and enhancement of a network of green and blue assets.
-It represents an over-arching strategy that will guide more detailed strategies and action plans over time, such as the OSS and Local Biodiversity Action Plan.
-The GBIP is not spatially-detailed or site-specific, but it does set out examples and potential opportunities for future actions across a ramge of green and blue typologies.
-It considers the green and blue network in a more holistic approach and it provides examples of best practice, including for SuDS measures.
-It also considers the setting of the city and the function of th hills and countryside around the city and seeks to create and improve linkages from and through the urban area to the rural surrounds.
-In this regard, it can also be used to aid decision-making for development management, as well as for investment decisions, including potential Section 76 contributions associated with development proposals.
-3.4 Finance and Resource Implications There are no resource implications associated with this report.
+3.0 Main Report 3.1 Belfast City Council appointed AECOM to help prepare a new Open Space Strategy for the Council Area and this work is underway.
+The new Belfast Local Development (LDP) also requires an updated OSS as part of its evidence base.
+The concept of a C and Blue Infrastructure Plan (GBIP) was included in the Council's LDP Preferred Opt Paper (POP) and there was wide support for such an approach.
+Plan Green 3.2 The GBIP acknowledges the benefits and multi-functionality of green and blue infrastructure assets across the City.
+Green assets include parks, playing fields, ame open space, trees, gardens and countryside.
+Blue assets include rivers, water bodies Sustainable Drainage Systems (SuDS).
+The overall network of these assets brings a range of benefits, including for health & wellbeing, biodiversity and environmental resilience.
+In this respect, the GBIP will also help to secure many of the objectives in Belfast Agenda. and wide 3.3 The draft GBIP (Appendix 1) is a high level plan that sets a strategic vision, framework key principles for the delivery and enhancement of a network of green and blue assererepresents an over-arching strategy that will guide more detailed strategies and action plans over time, such as the OSS and Local Biodiversity Action Plan.
+The GBIP is not spatially-detailed or site-specific, but it does set out examples and potential opportun for future actions across a ramge of green and blue typologies.
+It considers the green blue network in a more holistic approach and it provides examples of best practice, including for SuDS measures.
+It also considers the setting of the city and the function hills and countryside around the city and seeks to create and improve linkages from a through the urban area to the rural surrounds.
+In this regard, it can also be used to ai decision-making for development management, as well as for investment decisions, including potential Section 76 contributions associated with development proposals. ts.
+It n it ities n and n of the and 3.4 Finance and Resource Implications There are no resource implications associated with this report.
 3.5 Asset and Other Implications None noted.
 3.6 Equality or Good Relations Implications There are no equality or good relations implications attached to this report.
 4.0 Appendices Appendix 1 - Draft Green & Blue Infrastructure Plan